moq-wg/moq-transport/draft-ietf-moq-transport.md

 subscription with a SUBSCRIBE_DONE (see {{message-subscribe-done}}).
 A caching relay saves objects to its cache identified by the object's fulltrackname, group ID and object ID.
-Relays MUST be ready to process objects for the same fulltrackname from multiple publishers and the objects received are forwarded to active matching subscribers.
+Relays MUST be able to process objects for the same Full Track Name from multiple publishers and forward objects to active matching subscriptions.
 If multiple objects are received with the same Full Track Name, group ID and object ID, Relays MUST ignore subsequently received Objects.